akuklev/akuklev.github.io/BICC.md

 In our theory, total functions are only those that cannot run out of memory.

+It also seems that under our restrictions we can make the universe Type impredicative without introducing paradoxes.

 # Hereditary multisets associated to inductive types

 Given a type `U : Type` and a type-falued function Dec : U → FData we can define a W-type `W(t : U) Dec T` of U-small hereditary multisets.